asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 ## Ideas for future improvement

-- further clean email domains (harmonize errors)
+- further clean email domains (harmonize OCR errors)
-- distinguish from/to to create directional network (issue with data quality)
+- distinguish from/to to create directional network (but: issue with data quality)
 - use date informtation to create time lapse visualization

+## Applicability to larger dataset
+In principle, the method can be directly applied to a larger dataset (when preprocessing is done similar to the sample dataset).
+For a clear visualization, the cut-off value for which domains to include will need to be increased.